MoyasiGinko/E-commerce-project/DOC.md

 ### 2. Real-Time Order Updates

-- Integrate WebSocket or a similar technology for real-time updates.
-- Develop event-driven notifications to inform users of order status changes.
 - Utilize Redux to manage and update order-related state in real-time.
-- Implement a user-friendly order history page displaying real-time updates.
+- Implement a user-friendly checkout page to facilitate seamless order placement.

 #### Testing

-- Implement unit tests for WebSocket or real-time update functions.
-- Simulate order status changes and ensure users receive real-time notifications.
+- Simulate various order status changes, including successful transactions.
-- Conduct integration testing to validate the seamless integration of real-time updates.
-- Test the order history page for accurate and real-time status display.
+- Verify that users receive real-time notifications for order updates and any issues during the payment process.

 ### 3. Efficient Transaction Experience

 - Optimize frontend and backend processes for a quick and efficient checkout.
 - Implement error handling and provide clear error messages to guide users.
 - Conduct load testing to ensure the system can handle peak transaction periods.
-- Implement logging and monitoring for efficient issue resolution.

 #### Testing

 - Perform load testing to evaluate the system's performance during peak periods.
 - Test error handling scenarios, including payment failures, and verify user guidance.
 - Monitor transaction times and optimize any processes causing delays.
-- Implement logging and monitoring for efficient issue resolution.

 # User Story 3: Efficient Product Inventory Management

 ## Overview

-The third user story addresses the need for efficient product inventory management.
-This includes easy real-time updates to product availability, automated low-stock alerts, and an automatic system to mark products as "out of stock" when inventory is depleted.
+The third user story addresses the need for efficient product inventory management, enabling easy real-time updates to product availability, automated low-stock alerts, and an automatic system to mark products as "out of stock" when inventory is depleted.
 The system provides insights into sales trends and inventory performance, aiding shop owners in making informed restocking decisions.

 ## Acceptance Criteria